 The number of unmarked bears seen each day was highly variable and strongly influenced the daily Lincoln-Petersen estimates (Fig. 2).
-This was especially apparent on day 2, when fresh snow made sighting conditions in higher elevations excellent and on days 3 and 4 when conditions returned to "normal" and unmarked bears were difficult to find.
-The effect of this on days 3 and 4 was partly masked by the inclusion in the "unmarked" category (u_i) of several radiocollared bears not found in the study area during the telemetry search but seen by spotters.
+This was especially apparent on day 2, when fresh snow made sighting conditions in higher elevations almost perfect, and days 3 and 4 when conditions returned to "normal" and unmarked bears were difficult to find.
+The effect of this on days 3 and 4 was partly masked by the inclusion in the "unmarked" category $(u_i)$ of several radiocollared bears that were seen by spotters but not found in the study area during the telemetry search.
 This usually involved male bears with eartag transmitters of limited range or bears crossing the boundary of the area during the day.
-The independence of radiotracking to determine marked bears "at risk" to resighting and the survey for all bears by spotter planes necessitate designating such bears as "unmarked" in the survey when they are seen (u_i) .
+The independence of radiotracking to determine marked bears "at risk" to resighting and the survey for all bears by spotter planes necessitate designating these marked bears as "unmarked" in the survey when they are seen $(u_i)$ .